Jeffrey Epstein’s Lawyers Request He Remain Out Of Jail Pending Trial

 Lawyers for Jeffrey Epstein, the multimillionaire financier and convicted sex offender who earlier this week pleaded not guilty to charges of sex trafficking and sex trafficking conspiracy, are requesting Epstein be allowed to live at his New York City home pending trial, CNN reported Thursday.

-According to the CNN report, Epstein’s New York City home located in the city’s Upper East Side is one of the largest homes in the city and is worth some $77 million.
-Epstein is currently in jail in New York after pleading not guilty to the charges filed Monday in U.S. Federal
+According to the CNN report, Epstein’s New York City residence, located in the city’s Upper East Side, is one of the largest homes in the city and is worth some $77 million.
+Epstein is currently in jail in New York after pleading not guilty to the charges filed Monday in U.S. Federal Court.

 Federal prosecutors have asked that Epstein be held in jail without bond.
 A bond hearing is scheduled for Monday, per CNN.

-The report said that attorneys for Epstein included provisions that would require Epstein submit to round-the-clock GPS tracking, that he deregister and ground his private jet, and that he pay a large personal recognizance bond backed up by the value of his New York home.
+The report said that attorneys for Epstein included provisions that would require Epstein to submit to round-the-clock GPS tracking, that he deregister and ground his private jet, and that he pay a large personal recognizance bond backed up by the value of his New York home.

 Epstein’s past associations with both President Donald Trump and former President Bill Clinton have made headlines this week, as people question whether the two had prior knowledge about Epstein’s previous conviction or the alleged crimes against him.